Submit manuscript...

 Abstract

 Asthma is the most common disease of respiratory system.
 Even after the advancement of diagnosis, management of this disorder is not under control.
 In major cases, avoidance measures are used to achieve control.
 Inhaled corticosteroids (ICSs) are the centre point for the treatment.
 If ICS therapy is not able to control the situation in adults then combination ICS/long-acting beta2-agonists (LABA) inhalers are used.
 Allergen-specific immunotherapy represents a potentially disease-modifying therapy for many patients with asthma, but it should be prescribed by only those physicians who are properly trained for allergens.
 Asthma can be controlled by regular monitoring and adherence to therapy.
 Inhaler techniques are also one of the essential components of asthma management.
-This article provide a review of the definition, diagnosis and currently used techniques for the treatment of asthma.
+This article provides a review of the definition, diagnosis and currently used techniques for the treatment of asthma.

 Introduction